daos-stack/daos/src/client/java/README.md

     mvn -Dpool_id=<your pool uuid> -Dcont_id=<your container uuid> clean install

 User can go to each submodule and build it separately too.

+For distribution, the default is for including two artifacts daos-jar and hadoop-daos.
+The other choice is to include all dependencies as well when build with "-P with-deps"

 ## Documentation
 You can run below command to generate JavaDoc.
 There could be some error message during build.
 Just ignore them if your